 Specify the Adapter Properties , when creating an Apache Kafka event receiver using the management console as shown below.

-After entering the above adapter properties, select the Event Stream to which you want to map the incoming events, and the Message Format that you want to apply on the receiving events.
+After entering the above adapter properties, select the Event Stream to which you want to map the incoming events, and the Message Format which you want to apply on the receiving events.
 Also, click Advanced to define custom input mappings based on the Message Format you selected.
-For more information on custom input mapping types, see Input Mapping Types.
+For more information on custom input mapping types, see Input Mapping Types .

 <from> element of the event receiver configuration in the